AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 ### augur.api.Universe.getOrCacheReportingFeeDivisor(p)

 Gets the number by which the total payout amount for a [Market](#market) is divided in order to calculate the [Reporting Fee](#reporting-fee).
-If this value for the current [Fee Window](#fee-window) has not already been cached in the Universe contract, this function will cache it.
+If this value for the current [Dispute Window](#dispute-window) has not already been cached in the Universe contract, this function will cache it.

 #### Parameters: